TJJ101/ID-Assignment-2/README.md

 click checkout again.
 When the loading becomes long, thats when you refresh.
 If it works when you add to cart, everything should be normal now.

+The github one and the one when you download the html file seems to work when one doesn't and vice versa (probably due to the cachekey).

 Also the checkout page on the cart doesnt work on any other page other than the Home page.